heroiclabs/nakama-docs/docs/iap-validation.md

 __Fake Purchases__

-Nakama directly connects to Apple, Google and Huawei services to check the validity of all incoming purchases.
+Nakama directly connects to Apple, Google and Huawei services to check the validity of all incoming purchase receipts.
 This verification is completely outside the client's code, and cannot be intercepted and tampered with.

-Every purchase is verified, every time, and invalid ones are rejected.
+Every purchase receipt is verified, every time, and invalid ones are rejected.

 __Replay Attacks__